ErikDz/semester_4/CSE207/final/apuntes.md

       - One of the roles of data-link layer protocols
     - MUTEX - with no "hardware support"
     - More stations, more contention, less throughput, longer details

+- **Broadcast domains:** A broadcast domain refers to a logical division of a computer network in which all devices within that domain can directly communicate with each other through broadcast transmissions.

 #### MAC protocol functioning
 - Listen before you transmit